 Chrome Barbier Style Table Lamp

 Materials: Chromed metal (iron) round base.
-Chrome globe, chromed plastic.
-Velours lampshade with 2 gold coloured aluminium rings.
+Chrome globe on top, chromed plastic.
+Velours tubular lampshade with 2 gold coloured aluminium rings.
+Bakelite E27 socket.

 Total Height: 48,5 cm / 19.09”